bhauman/rebel-readline/rebel-readline/README.md

 **I have not yet verified how all of the built-in jline commands behave against Clojure code**

-I will porbably initially remove poorly behaving commands and focus on adding Clojure specific commands back as the get properly implemented.
+I will probably initially remove poorly behaving commands and focus on adding Clojure specific commands back as the get properly implemented.
 However, paredit functionality is going to take precendence to reimplementing the built-in commands above.